swaroop1734/Study-Sync/README.md

 # Study-Sync
-I have designed a user-friendly website for study materials named Study-Sync, USing HTML adn CSS tech stack.
+I have designed a user-friendly website for study materials named Study-Sync, Using HTML and CSS tech stack.